You will be logged off in seconds due to inactivity and risk losing your quote. Click here to continue using this web page.

 Importance of having professional indemnity insurance for tradesman

 Having Professional Indemnity Insurance is so important because, as a tradesperson who provides specialist advice and expertise, you never know when a job will turn sour.
-Sometimes, despite your best efforts, you get it wrong – and customers don’t tend to take too kindly when this happens, especially if they’re left out of pocket thanks to your guidance, design, advice or professional service.
-A compensation or damage claim usually follows – which will then be up to you to pay for.
-Even if the claimant isn’t awarded anything, the legal fees alone will be thousands of pounds – which you’ll be liable for.
-If there’s compensation or damages to pay on top, then you can be looking at a life-changing bill.
+Sometimes, you get it wrong despite your best efforts, and customers don’t tend to take too kindly when this happens, especially if they’re left out of pocket due to your guidance, design, advice or professional services which have lead to an issue.

-Professional Indemnity Insurance covers the costs you’ll incur if a customer alleges that you provided faulty advice and they have suffered a financial loss as a consequence.
+Professional Indemnity Insurance covers the costs you’ll incur if a customer alleges that you provided faulty advice, and they have suffered a financial loss as a consequence.

-Get Quote
+Get Your Instant Quote

 PROFESSIONAL INDEMNITY INSURANCE (SUMMARY)

-• Limits of indemnity available up to £2M
+• Limits of indemnity available up to £1M

 • Option to cover multiple trades

-• Instant cover with documents immediately
+• Instant cover with documents available immediately

 • UK telephone support